Alexander Povetkin: Povetkin vs. Wilder, cancellation

-It was announced that Povetkin would fight WBC World Champion Deontay Wilder (36-0, 35 KOs) in Moscow, Russia, on a date set to yet be announced at the Megasport Arena.
-It was originally set for May 21, 2016 until Povetkin failed a drug test.
-On May 14, it was reported that Povetkin had failed a drugs test.
+It was announced that Povetkin would fight WBC World Champion Deontay Wilder (36–0, 35 KOs) in Moscow, Russia, on a date set to yet be announced at the Megasport Arena.
+It was originally set for May 21, 2016.
+However, on May 14, it was reported that Povetkin had failed a drug test.
 The fight has been put in jeopardy after he tested positive for the banned substance meldonium.
 Promotor Andrei Ryabinsky added that Povetkin did take meldonium last year, but stopped before it was banned, and only "leftover traces of meldonium at a very low concentration" were found in a blood sample given by the 36-year-old last month.
 It was reported on May 15, that the assertion from Povetkin's promoter that it was in his system only because he took it late last year, before it was banned, appeared untrue.
 The WBC announced on May 15, a week before the fight that it would be postponed.
 On May 31, it was announced on Sky Sports by Povetkin's promoters that new drug test results prove the Povetkin is a clean athlete.
 The new doping test, taken May 17, showed no traces of meldonium.
 This was reported by VADA.